Ajatt-Tools/mpvacious/README.md

 # mpvacious

-mpvacious is your semi-automatic subs2srs for mpv.
-It supports multiple workflows and allows you to quickly create Anki cards while watching your favorite TV show.
+Mpvacious is a user script for [mpv](https://wiki.archlinux.org/title/Mpv) that offers utilities for creating and modifying Anki flashcards from movies and TV shows.
+It allows you to select subtitle lines, create audio clips and images, and send them to Anki.
+The script supports secondary subtitles, configurable media formats, and customizable keyboard bindings.
+Mpvacious works best with [Goldendict-ng](https://xiaoyifang.github.io/goldendict-ng/) or [Rikaitan](https://rikaitan.ajatt.top/).
 Watch a [📽️ video demonstration](https://ajatt.top/blog/vid/sentence_mining_with_mpvacious.mp4).

 ## Requirements